amyjko/critically-conscious-computing/chapters/intelligence.md

 The essence of the intelligence that Babbage, Lovelace, and Turing imagined reduced a computer’s intelligence to a few key ideas:

-* A “memory” to which abstract “symbols” can be saved and retrieved
+* A "memory" to which abstract "symbols" can be saved and retrieved
-* A list of “instructions”, executed in order, each doing one of the following:
+* A list of "instructions", executed in order, each doing one of the following:
     ** Retrieving or saving a symbol from memory.
 This drew upon a metaphor of how people memorize or recall facts.
     ** Perform an operation on the symbols in memory.
 This drew upon the metaphor of how people reason about information in their working memories.
     ** Changing which instruction executes next, possibly based on some symbol in memory.
 This drew upon a metaphor of how people make decisions.